ThatGuySam/grandocs/src/docs/grandMA2/remote_control_msc/en/3.9/index.md

 	There are three options here:
 	<ul>
 		<li><strong>Default Only</strong> - This option will make the MSC commands go to and from the selected executors on the <strong>Master</strong> station only.</li>
 		<li><strong>Exec.Page</strong> - This option can be used if the commands should be sent to a specific executor.
-The page and executor number needs to be separated by a dot (Hex = 2E).</li>
+The page and executor number must be separated by a "period" character (Hex = 2E).</li>
 		<li><strong>Exec Page</strong> - This option can be used if the commands should be sent to a specific executor.
-The page and executor number needs to be separated by a space (Hex = 20).</li>
+The page and executor number must be separated by a "NULL" character (Hex = 00).</li>
 	</ul>
 	</li>
 	<li><strong>Command</strong>:<br>